 - Some nuts have the superpower of helping the body tolerate multiple nuts.
-We made Lil Mixins Tree Nut Mixin with almonds, walnuts, hazelnuts, and pistachios because studies have shown that eating those four can provide the training wheels for all tree nuts.
+We made Lil Mixins Tree Nut Mixin with almonds, walnuts, hazelnuts, and cashew because studies have shown that eating those four can provide the training wheels for all tree nuts.

 - Peanut is technically a legume (bean), so it needs special attention to be fed 2 to 3 times a week.
 This is why Lil Mixins makes a separate Peanut Powder to make sure your baby gets enough servings of peanuts.

 - Make all nuts a part of a low sugar, diverse diet.
 Nuts should be fed in addition to high fiber vegetables, fruits with no added sugar, and whole grains to help your baby develop a healthy gut and immune system, without food allergies.

 When Is it Safe to Feed Your Baby Nuts?

 You can begin feeding your baby nuts that are prepared safely as soon as they can tolerate solid foods.
 Over 99% of babies are considered low risk of developing a food allergy, and studies show that 6-10 months old is the critical window to train a baby’s immune system.